DeepWiSe888/Octopus/hardware/README.md

 ## X4 Chip Circuit Overview

 X4 chip is a radar transceiver SoC for UWB applications.
-The internal circuit overview of X4 is shown in the figure below, and it also illustrates that why we design the hardware in the previous sections.
-This figure come from Page 12th of the X4 chip datasheet.
+The overview of X4 internal circuit is shown in the figure below.
+The figure also illustrates our hardware design rationale in the previous sections.
+This figure come from Page 12 of the X4 chip datasheet.

 ![Aaron Swartz](https://raw.githubusercontent.com/DeepWiSe888/Octopus/main/image/x4_circuit.jpg)